 - 191 Undergraduate Research Participation in a research program currently being pursued by a faculty member of department.
 Written report due at end of each semester.
 Prerequisites: CHEM 31, 32 or 35, 36.
 Some programs may require additional courses in biology or chemistry.
 Credit as arranged, up to four hours per semester.
-Credits: 1 4 - 192 Undergraduate Research Participation in a research program currently being pursued by a faculty member of department.
+Credits: 1-4 - 192 Undergraduate Research Participation in a research program currently being pursued by a faculty member of department.
 Written report due at end of each semester.
 Prerequisites: CHEM 31, 32 or 35, 36.
 Some programs may require additional courses in biology or chemistry.
 Credit as arranged, up to four hours per semester.
-Credits: 1 4 - 196 Intermediate Special Topics Credits: 1 6 - 205 Biochemistry I Introduction to chemistry and structure of biological macromolecules; examination of mechanisms of chemical processes in biological systems including enzyme catalysis, biosynthesis, regulation, and information transfer.
+Credits: 1-18 - 196 Intermediate Special Topics Credits: 1-6 - 205 Biochemistry I Introduction to chemistry and structure of biological macromolecules; examination of mechanisms of chemical processes in biological systems including enzyme catalysis, biosynthesis, regulation, and information transfer.
 Prerequisites: CHEM 142 or 144.
 Crosslisted with CHEM 205 and MMG 205.
 Credits: 3 - 206 Biochemistry II Continuation of Biochemistry I. Biochemistry of nucleic acids; nucleic acid based processes, such as replication and transcription; cellular information transfer, genomics, and proteomics.

-Prerequisite: BIOC 205.
+- Prerequisite: BIOC 205.
 Crosslisted with CHEM 206 and MMG 206.
 Credits: 3 - 207 Biochemistry Lab Introduction to biochemical tools, including spectrometry, chromatography, and electrophoresis; natural and recombinant enzyme isolation; assays of DNA-modifying enzymes; computer-based structure/function exercises.
 Corequisites: BIOC 205 or 206.
 Crosslisted with CHEM 207 and MMG 207.
 Credits: 2 - 212 Biochemistry of Human Disease Molecular approach to genetic, metabolic, and infectious diseases; recombinant DNA technology and medicine; molecular biology of cancer.
 Prerequisites: CHEM 42 or 141.
-Credits: 3 - 240 Macromol Struct Prot&Nucl Acid Introduction to structural biology and macromolecular structure with an emphasis on protein-protein and proteinnucleic acids interactions.
+Credits: 3 - 240 Macromol Struct Prot&Nucl Acid Introduction to structural biology and macromolecular structure with an emphasis on protein-protein and protein-nucleic acids interactions.
 Prerequisites: Biology 1, 2; Organic Chemistry; Junior standing recommended; Crosslisted with MMG 240; Alternate years.
-Credits: 3
+Credits: 3 - 284 Biochemistry Senior Seminar Oral and written presentation of a subject of current biochemical interest.
+Prerequisite: Audit of BIOC 381.
+Cross-listed: CHEM 284, MMG 284.
+Credits: 1 - 296 Special Topics Credits: 1-3